Continuing Education Activity

 Epidemiological data on autoimmune hepatitis is scarce and very likely unreported and underrecognized.
 Of the two types of autoimmune hepatitis, 80% of cases are diagnosed as type 1.
 Seventy-five percent of type 1 autoimmune hepatitis is known to manifest in young or middle-aged females.
 Autoimmune hepatitis is more common in females than males with a ratio of 3.6:1.
 Due to the lack of exact epidemiological data, the true incidence and prevalence in the United States are unknown.
 However, it is reported that 100,000 to 200,000 individuals are affected each year.
 Based on European studies, the incidence of autoimmune hepatitis is 0.9-2/100,000 populations per year and the prevalence of 11-25/100,000 per year.
 Type 2 autoimmune hepatitis is most commonly diagnosed in children and young adults and usually presents with fulminant hepatic failure.

 The etiology of autoimmune hepatitis is unknown.
-Current proposition for pathogenesis is thought to be secondary to a failure of immune tolerance in a genetically susceptible individual leading to a T-cell mediated inflammation caused by various environmental triggers.
+The current proposition for pathogenesis is thought to be secondary to a failure of immune tolerance in a genetically susceptible individual leading to a T-cell mediated inflammation caused by various environmental triggers.
 Common triggers include infections, medications, and toxins.
 Certain human leukocyte antigen (HLA) haplotypes are more susceptible to the development of autoimmune hepatitis.
 Susceptible alleles are different in different ethnic groups.
 Among White North Americans and Northern Europeans, susceptible alleles are located on the short arm of chromosome 6, specifically within the region of DRB-1.
 Nitrofurantoin and minocycline are well-documented culprits of drug-induced autoimmune hepatitis.
 Tumor necrosis factor-alpha drugs have been more recently linked to autoimmune hepatitis.

 The hallmark histologic feature of autoimmune hepatitis is interface hepatitis.
 However, it is nondiagnostic as it is present in most cases of viral hepatitis.
 Various histological findings are associated with autoimmune hepatitis, but all of them are nonspecific.